THIS ISSUE IS CLOSED.

 The left side of the receiver features National Prohibition 1920-1933 in a banner.
 To the left, you’ll find two lawmen keeping guard outside of a warehouse with their Thompsons at the ready.
 Further left, you’ll find lawmen destroying barrels of alcohol from a warehouse.
 To the far left, you’ll find a WANTED sign for a criminal, with a $1000 reward—quite a lot of money then!
 All artwork is featured in 24-karat gold and mirror-polished nickel on the receiver.

-I wish to reserve the “Chicago Typewriter Thompson,” a working Thompson submachine gun, at the current issue price of $3,195*.
-Each Thompson is numbered within the edition limit of 500 and is accompanied by a Certificate of Authenticity.
+I wish to reserve the “Chicago Typewriter Thompson,” a working Thompson semi-automatic submachine gun, at the current issue price of $3,195*.
+Each Thompson is numbered and registered within the limited edition of 500, and is accompanied by a numbered Certificate of Authenticity.
 Thirty day return privilege.

 Please charge my credit card a deposit of $195 per Thompson.
 I will pay the balance at the rate of $100 per month, with no interest or carrying charge.